-The Supreme Court over the past three decades has trended toward further limiting the category of per se illegal conduct.
+The Supreme Court over the past three decades has trended toward further limiting the category of per se illegal conduct and expanding the use of traditional rule-of-reason analysis.
 See Continental T. V., Inc. v.
 GTE Sylvania Inc., 433 U.S. 36, 59 (1977) (holding vertical territorial restraints not per se illegal); State Oil Co. v.
-Khan, 522 U.S. 3, 22 (1997) (holding vertical maximum price fixing not per se illegal); Leegin, 127 S.Ct. at 2725 (holding vertical price fixing not per se illegal).
-Likewise, the FTC and the Antitrust Division of the Justice Department have tended to judge conduct involving patents under a rule of reason standard rather than a per se illegal standard, including otherwise per se illegal conduct where efficiencies exist.
+Khan, 522 U.S. 3, 22 (1997) (holding vertical maximum price fixing not per se illegal); Leegin, 551 U.S. at 907 (holding vertical price fixing not per se illegal).
+Likewise, the FTC and the Antitrust Division of the Justice Department have tended to judge conduct involving patents under a rule-of-reason standard rather than a per se illegal standard, including otherwise per se illegal conduct where efficiencies exist.
+14

-Even the FTC's opinion in the Schering-Plough "reverse payment" case recognized that so-called reverse payment settlements "can be procompetitive in limited circumstances.
+Even the FTC's opinion in the Schering-Plough "reverse-payment" case recognized that so-called reverse-payment settlements "can be procompetitive in limited circumstances and declined to apply a per se rule for that reason.
 For example, a settlement that includes payments to a cash-starved generic might, in some circumstances, permit earlier entry than would otherwise occur."
 Likewise, economists also have demonstrated that "reverse payments" can, in certain circumstances, produce procompetitive settlements.
+16